Runway

 - Graph Data Modeling: Utilize OpenAI and the Instructor Python library to create valid graph data models

-- Code Generation: Generate ingestion code for your preferred method of loading data
+- Code Generation: Generate ingestion code to easily load your data

 - Data Ingestion: Load your data using Runway’s built in implementation of PyIngest - Neo4j’s popular ingestion tool